 Indianapolis, IN 46222

-If you have a complaint relating to gender equity in athletics or against a student, a staff member, a faculty member, or visitor, please feel free to contact either Coordinator directly.
+If you have a complaint relating to gender equity in athletics or against a student, a staff member, or a faculty member and for any reason feel uncomfortable about initiating a complaint with the designated Coordinator/ Deputy Coordinator, please feel free to contact either Coordinator directly.

 Notice of Nondiscrimination